 Soon after, when Deborah Boldt came on as the director of SFCC Foundation, she brought a lot of support and enthusiasm for the event.
 Deborah Boldt created the connection to the Richard Bradford Memorial Creative Writing Scholarship in 2011.
 Michael McGarrity, celebrated local author, chief donor to the scholarship, and personal friend to Richard Bradford, became a regular part of the celebration a couple years later, ensuring that Braford’s legacy was part of the event.

 Most recently, Deborah Boldt also facilitated an endowment of the prizes in 2017 through Bruce Besser, in memory of his wife Katie Besser, and the endeavor has included her name since then.

 Beginning in the 2017-2018 school year, Emily Stern took over directorship of the awards and has implemented exciting new ideas like a text and image category, an instructor-nominated category, and collaboration with SFCC Media Arts.
-Last year, the Katie Besser Student Awards Celebration Reading was hosted by Meow Wolf to a full house.
-This year (Spring 2020), we’re honored and grateful to the SFCC Library for hosting our first ever Celebration Reading on Zoom.
+In 2019 the Katie Besser Student Awards Celebration Reading was hosted by Meow Wolf to a full house.
+In spring 2020 and spring 2021, SFCC was honored honored and grateful to the SFCC Library for hosting our Celebration Reading on Zoom.